If you are thinking of buying a family caravan read our list of 10 things that you might want to consider before you buy.

 You will need to get a water roller and waste water container.

 We have noticed many caravanners using two water rollers.
 If you have the space to store them, this looks like a good idea, as if you should run low on fresh water, it's quick and easy to swap the water pump to the full roller.

 As for the shower and toilet, we generally use the campsite facilities, though we have stayed somewhere that had none, and so had to rely on both the toilet and shower in the caravan.

 In the Compass Casita, the toilet works well and doesn't smell.
 It has an alarm when it needs changing.

-It’s certainly nice having a full sized bathroom, but if you will always be staying at a campsite with facilities, then question how important it is.
+Having a full-sized bathroom is certainly nice, but if you are always staying at a campsite with facilities, then question how important it is.

 Oh, and if you need the loo in the middle of the night, it's certainly nice to have one so close 😉